frymanofer/Expo_WakeWord/README.md

 ## Contact

-For any questions, requirements, or more support for React-Native, please contact us at info@davoice.io.
+For any questions, requirements, or more support for Expo, please contact us at info@davoice.io.

 ## Installation and Usage